UoB-COMSM0110/2024-group-19/README.md

-### Wilcoxin Significant Testing
+### Wilcoxon Significant Testing

-To evaluate if there was a significant difference in usability, the team used Wilcoxin Ranked test from on online W-test calculator. https://www.statology.org/wilcoxon-signed-rank-test-calculator/.
+To evaluate if there was a significant difference in usability, the team used Wilcoxon Ranked test from on online W-test calculator. https://www.statology.org/wilcoxon-signed-rank-test-calculator/.
 We used the final System Usability Scale results of both Stage 1 (pre-design changes) and Stage 2(post-design changes) for the W-ranked test.
 <figure>
   <img src='/ReportMaterial/TtestScore.png'lt=" SUS stage T test " style="width:100%"/>
 <img src='/ReportMaterial/alphaLevel.png' lt=" alpha levels " style="width:100%"/>